-According to California Department of Finance estimates there are approximately 861 mobile homes in Carpinteria, representing 6.6% of the.
+According to California Department of Finance estimates there are approximately 861 mobile homes in Carpinteria.
 This represents approximately 14% of the City's total housing supply.
 Two actions will continue to be implemented during the planning period to conserve the City's mobile home parks.
 These actions will contribute to conserving affordable housing for lower-income households.

-a) Mobile Home Park Zoning: The City will retain the mobile home park zoning on the seven existing parks.
+A) Mobile Home Park Zoning: The City will retain the mobile home park zoning on the seven existing parks.
 According to the Zoning Code: